Cathedral of Saint-Louis-des-Invalides, Paris

 The church was built beginning in 1676 by Jules Hardouin-Mansart, following a concept of Liberal Bruant, the architect of the larger Invalides project.
 It was opened to soldiers beginning in 1679.
 The clock tower adjoining the church was intended to call the soldiers to their obligatory morning and evening prayer, and the obligatory attendance at mass and at vespers on Sunday and on important holidays.

-In 1957, the a position of vicar was created to oversee the spiritual education of the army.
-In 1986 a position of the Bishop of the armies was established and placed at the church.
+In 1957, the position of vicar was created to oversee the spiritual care of the armed forces.
+In 1986 the position of the Bishop of the Armed Forces was established, the church being made the cathedral.